Dakkerad/Vertex-Firmware-H1/README.md

 This firmware also includes other community fixes such as the E-steps fix, so you should use 100% Flow without overextrusion, and the preheat temperatures are adjusted to prevent/minimize clogging that are caused by the poor design of the original hotend.

+I have tested this on my own "non hardware modified" Velleman K8400.

 ## DISCLAIMER!

 USE AT YOUR OWN RISK!